yilnr/ABA/README.md

 # Rebalancing Multimodal Learning via Adaptive Bidirectional Alignment
+**The complete code for each dataset will be compiled and released after the paper is accepted!!!**
 **Adaptive Bidirectional Alignment (ABA)**
 *A space-aware and status-aware framework for rebalanced multimodal learning*